M-Pauley/zion-metal/01-Master_Node.md

 >    Integrated Dell Remote Access Controller (iDRAC), and
 >    iDRAC Service Module (iSM)

 Well, 💩 can't support it forever.
 If you want to install OMSA use v11.0.1.0 and/or iSM v5.3.0.0 my scripts and guide can be found [here](./Dell/README.md) under the Dell folder.

+#### Other Tools

+🛠️ Now would be a good time to install any other tools you may want; It's your workstation after all.

 ### Install MaaS